ionic-team/ionic-docs/src/pages/enterprise/auth-connect.md

 When used with the [Ionic Identity Vault](/docs/enterprise/identity-vault) plugin it provides a complete secure solution for authentication and storage of logged in credentials.

-Auth Plugin also allows you app to support multiple authentication providers, or allow you to switch from one to another without having to develop a new solution.
+Auth Plugin also allows your app to support multiple authentication providers, or allow you to switch from one to another without having to develop a new solution.

 Configuring Auth Connect
 ------------------------